anupamkliv/FedERA/docs/source/tutorials/algorithm.rst

 * Mimelite
 * FedYogi

-Adding a new algorithm to **Feder**
+Adding a new algorithm to **FedERA**
 -----------------------------------

-To add a new algorithm to **Feder**, you need to implement the training function on the client side and the aggregation function on the server side.
+To add a new algorithm to **FedERA**, you need to implement the training function on the client side and the aggregation function on the server side.
 The training function should be implemented in the net_lib.py file at client/src directory.
 The aggregation function should be implemented in a new file in the algorithms folder at server/src directory.

 Implementing the training function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~